Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Asymptotic expansion of the Euler equations at low Mach number

 leads to the power series expansion:

 The time derivatives at constant $\underline{x}$ and $M$ are now:

 As for the convective limit, we start with the three lowest order relations from the velocity equation:

-The zeroth order pressure term is again constant in space, however the same is no longer true for the first order pressure term, which now varies with fluctuations on the acoustic timescale of the zeroth order velocity.
-The second order pressure is still the relevant pressure for zeroth order velocity fluctuations on the convective time scale (\ref{eq:velocity_acoustic_0}).
-Next, the pressure equation is expanded using (\ref{eq:power_expansion_acoustic}) and making use of the relation (\ref{eq:velocity_acoustic_-2}):
+The zeroth order pressure is again constant in space, however the same is no longer true for the first order pressure term, which now varies with zeroth order velocity fluctuations on the acoustic timescale.
+The second order pressure is still the relevant pressure for the zeroth order velocity fluctuations on the convective timescale (\ref{eq:velocity_multiple_0}).
+Next, the pressure equation is expanded using (\ref{eq:power_expansion_multiple}) and making use of the relation (\ref{eq:velocity_multiple_-2}):

-Relation (\ref{eq:pressure_acoustic_-1}) combined with (\ref{eq:velocity_acoustic_-2}) implies that the background pressure varies only on the convective timescale.
-Relation (\ref{eq:pressure_acoustic_0}) shows that the leading order velocity divergence now has spatial variations related to variations of the first order pressure on the acoustic timescale.
-In fact, relations (\ref{eq:velocity_acoustic_-1}) and (\ref{eq:pressure_acoustic_0}) are the equations for linear acoustics at low Mach number, with a source term $d_t \ord{p}{0}$ (see \cite{muller_low_1999} for more details).
-The relation (\ref{eq:velocity_acoustic_0}) is again the equation for the convective velocity variations.
-The correct expansion for the pressure at the two-timescale limit is (\ref{eq:power_expansion_acoustic}), except for the zeroth order term, which becomes $\ord{p}{0}(\underline{x},t,\tau)=\ord{p}{0}(t)$.
+Relations (\ref{eq:velocity_multiple_-2}) and (\ref{eq:pressure_multiple_-1}) imply that the background pressure varies only on the convective timescale.
+Relation (\ref{eq:pressure_multiple_0}) shows that the leading order velocity divergence now has spatial variations on the acoustic timescale related to first order pressure variations.
+In fact, relations (\ref{eq:velocity_multiple_-1}) and (\ref{eq:pressure_multiple_0}) are the equations for linear acoustics at low Mach number, with a source term $d_{t}\ord{p}{0}$ (see \cite{muller_low_1999} for more details).
+The relation (\ref{eq:velocity_multiple_0}) is again the equation for the convective velocity variations.
+The correct expansion for the pressure at the two-timescale limit is (\ref{eq:power_expansion_multiple}), except the zeroth order term which becomes $\ord{p}{0}(\underline{x},t,\tau)=\ord{p}{0}(t)$.
+Note that a purely acoustic limit of (\ref{eq:euler}) can be found with a single-timescale expansion with the acoustic timescale $\tau$, which results in the relations (\ref{eq:velocity_multiple_-2},\ref{eq:velocity_multiple_-1},\ref{eq:pressure_multiple_-1}), and (\ref{eq:pressure_multiple_0}) without the $d_{t}\ord{p}{0}$ term.
+We now expand the entropy equation using the two timescale expansion.
+This time we find: